New Zealand is the hotspot of job opportunities. Get yourself listed on our website to know more and be seen by Employer, based across New Zealand.

 The stability and consistency of New Zealand’s economy is a distinguishing factor.
 The lucrative jobs in New Zealand, employment benefits, ethical work conditions, and the prospect of New Zealand permanent residence attracts skilled immigrants.
 The country aims to create a sustainable atmosphere for industries to flourish, with the participation of the local population.
 However, considering the limited population of 4.6 million people, certain skills shortages are perennially in demand for work in New Zealand.
-Over the next five years, an average employment growth rate of 2.9% per annum has been projected.
-Thus, the scope of New Zealand job opportunities is expected to increase.

 The NZD service sector has the largest market share in the national economy, followed by the industrial sector and agriculture.
 A diverse immigrant population has been successfully integrated into local job markets.
 The authorities have adopted a targeted approach to fulfil skill shortages through overseas recruitment, and maintain an employment equilibrium.
 New Zealand’s unemployment rate has been declining over preceding years.
 In the first quarter on 2019, it was recorded at a meagre 4.2%.
 As per recent statistics, 64.2% of the population above the age of 15 is employed.
 Immigration options for a New Zealand work visa remains a major driving force of the country’s economy.

 How Does a Job Offer Impact the New Zealand Work Visa Process?

 In New Zealand, there are various categories of visas catering the needs of international workers via New Zealand work permit and Working holiday visas.
 New Zealand Work Visa allows you to stay temporarily in New Zealand while working, which can be converted to residence by further application.
 NZ Resident visas permits you and your family to stay permanently and avail more state-funded public and social services.